rob-gorman/transaction-log/README.md

 # Transaction Logging Service

-HTTP service connecting to a Cassandra database for both inserting and retrieving audit logs
+HTTP service serving a public API managing a Cassandra database for both inserting and retrieving audit logs

 Service and DB can be deployed to run locally on port `3000` with `docker compose up --build`